-Students completing the PhD program must complete at least four (4) Biomedical Engineering (BE) courses, including required course: BE 501 Human Biology for Biomedical Engineers (3 credit hours).
+Students completing the PhD program must complete at least four (4) Biomedical Engineering (BE) courses, including required courses: BE 501 Human Biology for Biomedical Engineers (3 credit hours) and BE 502 Quantitative Analysis in Biomedical Engineering (3 credit hours).
 View Course Descriptions for graduate courses offered within the Biomedical Engineering department.

 PhD students must complete a minimum of twelve to thirty (12-30) credit hours of BE 699 Dissertation Research.

 Remaining credits can be obtained through other graduate courses offered by the School of Engineering and Applied Sciences, the Jacobs School of Medicine and Biomedical Sciences, or other relevant programs with department approval.